ÖBy Danielle Ditzian of Like Riding a Bicycle

 One of my all time favourite countries that I’ve visited was undoubtedly this beautiful land, so why not write a guide to visit New Zealand?
-I spent three months hitchhiking around the South Island, popping in to whatever towns tickled my fancy along the way.
+I spent three months hitchhiking around the South Island after my visit to Australia, popping in to whatever towns tickled my fancy along the way.
 While not much planning is necessary – every corner you glance in is unbelievable – there are certainly a few must sees for any traveller visiting New Zealand’s South Island!

 Punakaiki is a tiny town that gathers its tourism from its beautiful pancake rocks; unlike most rock formations, these tall pillars and cliffs are formed with what looks to be horizontal rocks – or pancakes – stacked on top of each other.
 It’s well worth the walk to check them out as well as the stunning cliffs and ocean beyond.
 An essential if you’re looking to visit New Zealand!

 Both Franz and Fox Glacier beautiful in their own way, these two glaciers are pretty much next door neighbours.
 It doesn’t hurt that the town of Franz Glacier is positively amazing and quaint, with a ton of cool walks including bad ass glow worm caves.
 Definite must sees!

 Want to see the real nitty gritty when you visit New Zealand?
 While this city used to have much more allure than it does now, it is still interesting to see how a first world country deals with a severe earthquake many years after it happened.
 My favourite part was the mall made entirely out of shipping containers – a brilliant solution should there be another earthquake, and a sight to behold!